Lester Entrepreneurial Scholars

 Who can apply to the program?

-What counts as a gateway entrepreneurial experience?
+What counts as a gateway experience?

 If I have completed a previous internship, does that count as a gateway experience?